boundless-xyz/boundless/docs/src/prover-manual/bento/performance.md

 In most scenarios it makes sense to start by optimizing our GPU workers.
 This is because the bulk of the RISC Zero workload is executed by the `gpu-agent` and GPU resources a most often the performance bottleneck.

 A critical concept to understand as we begin this testing is related to [RISC Zero's continuations][r0-term-continuations].
-Continuations are the key mechanism that allow RISC Zero to scale to effectively handle arbitrarily large proofs.
+[Continuations](https://dev.risczero.com/api/recursion) are the key mechanism that allow RISC Zero to scale to effectively handle arbitrarily large proofs.

 The CPU first runs the workload in a pre-flight stage where it doesn't engage in proving, while doing so it divides the program trace into a series of [segments][r0-term-segment].
 In Bento these segments are then dispatched to various workers for proving, and are combined back together in the final stage to produce the proof.

 The key tuning parameter of continuations is `SEGMENT_SIZE` in the `.env-compose` file.
 A proof is divided into `(2^SEGMENT_SIZE)` sized segments.
-The default value is 20, which means that a proof is composed of the number of required segments of approximately 1M bytes `(2^20 = 1048576)`.
+The default value is 20, which means that a proof is composed of the number of required segments of approximately 1M cycles `(2^20 = 1048576)`.

 `SEGMENT_SIZE has` some practical implications, related to GPU VRAM capacity.
 Below is a set of guidelines for setting `SEGMENT_SIZE` maximums: